What’s happening with UK house prices? Latest property forecasts for 2026

 Unlike Nationwide and Halifax’s HPIs, which are based on the building society and bank’s valuations at the mortgage-approval stage, Rightmove’s HPI is based on asking prices.

-Rightmove found asking prices fell by 0.6% in the month to June, taking the average asking price to £376,191 – the biggest June price drop in 14 years.
+According to Rightmove, asking prices fell by 0.6% in the month to June, taking the average asking price to £376,191.

 Zoopla House Price Index

-The Zoopla house price index uses sold prices, mortgage valuations and data for agreed sales to calculate house prices for any given month.
+The Zoopla HPI uses sold prices, mortgage valuations and data for agreed sales to calculate house prices for any given month.

-How is the Iran conflict affecting confidence in the market?
+How much confidence is there in the market?

-As well as the five main HPIs released on a regular basis, the Royal Institution of Chartered Surveyors (RICS) also publishes a monthly Residential Market Survey.
+As well as the five main house price indices, the Royal Institute of Chartered Surveyors (RICS) also publishes a monthly UK Residential Market Survey.

-The report generates net balance scores between -100 and +100 in response to a series of questions put to its members (estate agents and surveyors) about how the housing market has changed.
+The survey generates net balance scores between -100 and +100 in response to a series of questions put to its members (estate agents and surveyors) about how the housing market has changed for better or worse.

 Will house prices rise in 2026 and beyond?

-Estate agency and property brand Savills is now forecasting a 2% drop this year, while Knight Frank was expecting UK house prices to grow by just 1.5% in 2026 but more recently has suggested there will be more “downward pressure.”
+Estate agents Savills is forecasting a 2% drop this year, while Knight Frank recently suggested there will be more “downward pressure” on prices despite forecasting growth of 1.5% for 2026 earlier in the year.

 Writer